antenehzewdu/alx-low_level_programming/0x00-hello_world/README.md

- My readme file helo worlld
+this is a c hello world readme